 NOTICE: This manual shall be left with the owner/user of this equipment.
-IMPORTANT: This detector must be tested and maintained regularly followalso be referenced for detailed information.
+IMPORTANT: This detector must be tested and maintained regularly following NFPA 72 requirements.
+The detector should be cleaned at least once a year.

 [1] LIMITATIONS OF DUCT SMOKE DETECTORS